Just released: How to raise venture capital in 2023

 Crime insurance, social engineering and using stolen information to steal money

 Nowadays, bad actors are passing the bank and giving fraudulent transfer instructions directly to employees.
 Most people believe their employees would never fall for such a scam.
 These schemes are more common than you would think and often very successful!
-Essentially, criminals are using a virus, phishing or other traditional hacking methods to steal information.
-The stolen information will allow them to pretend to be an authorized employee to instruct others to make transfers.
+Essentially, criminals are using a virus, phishing, or other traditional hacking methods to steal information.
+Implementing effective risk handling methods is crucial, as the stolen information allows criminals to pretend to be authorized employees and instruct others to make transfers.

 This scheme has many names including social engineering, cyber crime, computer crime, spear phishing etc. Basically, social engineering is the place where cyber and crime meet.
 While coverage for cyber crime is available under both crime and cyber policies by request, most underwriters agree that social engineering is just a new method for theft of money.
 Crime insurance policies specifically cover only the theft of money.
 Some examples of the type of scams potentially covered under the social engineering coverage are: